 - Traumatic Spondylolisthesis

 Isthmic Spondylolisthesis is caused by a defect in a part of the vertebra called the pars interarticularis.
-This defect leads to the vertebra to slip forward.
+This defect leads to the vertebrae to slip forward.

-Degenerative Spondylolisthesis may be caused by arthritis occurs when the joints, lose their ability to keep the alignment of the spine in its normal position.
-It can cause the vertebra to slip forward.
+Degenerative Spondylolisthesis may be caused by arthritis occurs when the joints lose their ability to keep the alignment of the spine in its normal position.
+It can cause the vertebrae to slip forward.

 In children, spondylolisthesis usually occurs between the 5th bone in the lumbar vertebra and the 1st bone in the sacrum (pelvis) region.
-It is often due to injury (acute trauma) or a congenital disability in that area of the spine.
+It is often due to acute trauma or a congenital disability in spinal discs.

 In adults, it occurs commonly due to degenerative arthritis (abnormal wear on the cartilage and bones) of the spine.

-The symptoms of spondylolisthesis vary.
-During acute stage may not have any symptoms.
-However, people with chronic cases may be unable to perform daily activities.
+The symptoms of spondylolisthesis may vary from person to person but at an acute stage may not have any symptoms.
+Those suffering from chronic conditions may find difficulty in performing daily activities.
 Some of the most common symptoms are:

 A lumbar brace or back support might be used to help stabilize the lower back and reduce pain.
 A program of exercise and physiotherapy will help increase pain-free movement, and improve flexibility and muscle strength.